jackfrancisdalton/ClipSearchInvestigator/README.md

 - add filter for terms bar to filter for specific results
 - display full transcript in pop up on click
 - searching but substring or exact match

-# More content that we should display at the top
-- list total number of video and quote results
-- list number of quotes per video result
-- add quote search filter

-# Handling/Validation
-- clean up default values/optionals
-- add relevant alerts for missing values
-- add standard error handling method for api/react integrations

 # Maintaining: